damian-lis/portfolio-website/README.md

 - the passed values are checked (without them, the function will not execute its logic),
 - when references have been passed to the function, appropriate elements are searched for in the DOM structure on their basis,
-- the elements are attached to the container element based on the map method
+- the elements are attached to the container element based on the map method.

 <br/>